zk-bankai/soulforge/applications/zk-firma-digital.md

 -  **Technology Stack:**

 The project will employ a diverse and robust technology stack to achieve its objectives.
 Key technologies include:
-- Javascript: For developing front-end interfaces and certain back-end functionalities.
+- **Javascript**: For developing front-end interfaces and certain back-end functionalities.
-- Python: For data extraction, validation, and interaction with the Firma Digital certificate system.
+- **Python**: For data extraction, validation, and interaction with the Firma Digital certificate system.
-- Circom (ZK Proofs): To enable privacy-preserving identity verification and voting.
+- **Circom (ZK Proofs)**: To enable privacy-preserving identity verification and voting.
-- Firma Digital: Costa Rica’s digital identity infrastructure, providing the basis for identity verification.
+- **Firma Digital**: Costa Rica’s digital identity infrastructure, providing the basis for identity verification.
-- Polygon Blockchain: To ensure secure, decentralized handling of identity and voting data.
+- **Polygon Blockchain**: To ensure secure, decentralized handling of identity and voting data.
-- Solidity: For creating smart contracts to manage identity validation and voting proposals on the Polygon blockchain.
+- **Solidity**: For creating smart contracts to manage identity validation and voting proposals on the Polygon blockchain.

 **Design Mockups/Prototypes (Optional):**